Why I Love Wicca

 Wiccans love for the Earth is perhaps the greatest driving force in Wicca.
-Many of us come to Wicca out of the love we feel for the Earth.
+Many of us come to Wicca out of the love we feel for the Earth, for nature, for animals.

 Another one of the great gifts of Wicca is being fully present in the body.

 Wicca is grounded in a way few other spiritual paths can match.

 Its reverence for the Earth and the Goddess lead naturally to a reverence for the human body.
 Not only as a Temple of the Divine, but for the sheer pleasure of being alive and embodied.